 This practice is all about personal growth.
 Microdoses are merely a tool to help us dig deeper, cast a wider net, and accomplish more on a daily, weekly, and monthly basis.

-It’s also a great way to develop and solidify new habits and routines into your life.
+It’s also a great way to develop and solidify new habits and routines in your life.

 The best way to track your progress and goals while you microdose is to use bullet journaling methods — either on a note-taking app or in a physical notebook.